alliekreitman/alliekreitman.github.io/Research.md

 **Metastatic Seeding in Bladder & Prostate Cancer**
 FRED HUTCHINSON CANCER CENTER, [HA LAB](https://gavinhalab.org/)
 For my 5 week rotation project in the Ha lab, I will be trying to apply a metastatic seeding software, MACHINA, to better understand the migratory history of bladder and prostate cancer clones across primary tumors and metastatic sites.

+**Early COVID-19 Pandemic in the Caribbean**
+NATIONAL INSTITUTE OF ALLERGY AND INFECTIOUS DISEASES, [GHEDIN LAB](https://ghedinlab.org/lab-members/), SYSTEMS GENOMICS SECTION
+Characterize the early COVID-19 Pandemic in Haiti and the Dominican Republic using SARS-CoV-2 sequencing and epidemiological data.
+We are particularly focused on the variants present in the Caribbean and how/when they were introduced in and out of the Caribbean.
+Publications; [Mushegian, Kreitman, et al (2024)](https://journals.plos.org/globalpublichealth/article?id=10.1371/journal.pgph.0003536), [Kreitman et al (2026)](https://journals.asm.org/doi/10.1128/spectrum.01105-25)

 **COVID-19 Evolution and surveillance sequencing**
 NATIONAL INSTITUTE OF ALLERGY AND INFECTIOUS DISEASES, [GHEDIN LAB](https://ghedinlab.org/lab-members/), SYSTEMS GENOMICS SECTION